slangenbach/notes/snowflake_snowpro_core.md

 - Once a policy is applied to a column, it can not be deleted.
 Therefore, use `SELECT * FROM TABLE(INFORMATION_SCHEMA.POLICY_REFERENCES(policy_name => <POLICY_NAME>))` to get information about applied policies and unset them
 - We can update masking policies via `ALTER MASKING POLICY <POLICY_NAME> SET BODY -> [...]`

+## Search Optimization (SO)

+- SO adds a search access path to queries
+- SO can improve the performance of lookup and analytical queries
+- SO is a serverless feature
+- SO can be activated via `ALTER TABLE <TABLE_NAME> ADD SEARCH OPTIMIZATION (ON ...)`

+## Security

+- Data in Snowflake is encrypted in transit and on rest
+- Key rotation happens every 30 days
+- Re-keying can also be enabled with the Enterprise Edition.
+Doing so will change keys every year
+- Tri-Secret Secure is a feature from the Business Critical Edition, which enables customers to use customer-managed keys + Snowflake-managed keys
+- Secure the admin account with MFA
+- Use MFA or key pair authentication to secure user accounts
+- Use row access policies to apply row-level security
+- Policies are created via `CREATE OR REPLACE ROW ACCESS POLICY <POLICYNAME> ...`
+- Policies can be applied to policies via `ALTER TABLE <TABLE_NAME> ADD ROW ACCESS POLICY <POLICY_NAME>`

+## Performance

+- Caching in Snowflake happens in 3 areas:
+    - Result and metadata cache in cloud services
+    - Data Cache in compute layer
+    - Remote Disk (Cache) in storage layer
+- The Data Cache is a local SSD cache tied to a virtual warehouse and can not be shared

 ## Best Practices

 - Enable auto-suspend and auto-resume for warehouses per default